top of page

 When Chores are Used as Consequences, Won't They Hate Doing Chores?

 Before we started using chores as consequences, my husband and I sat down with the children and discussed our new plan.
 We talked about how chores are a great help to the family and how we all do chores just as part of being a family.
-[We also increased the number of daily chores for each child over a period of several weeks, with the understanding that it keeps any one of us (usually me) from having to do an unfair amount and feeling overworked].
-Then we very clearly explained to the children that, when they choose to behave inappropriately, they would earn chores to help them learn to make better decisions.
+[We also increased the number of daily chores for each child over a period of several weeks, with the understanding that it kept any one of us (usually me) from having to do an unfair amount and feeling overworked].
+Then we very clearly explained to the children that, when they chose to behave inappropriately, they would earn chores to help them learn to make better decisions.

 Family Activities